We live in a world where even the smallest tasks are done through the internet. Whether they’re used for the purpose of educ

 Later on in your career, you can earn a very high salary in design, but this will usually come with experience and reputation.
 When you’re first starting out in the creative industry, don’t expect a sky-high starting salary; but remember that you’ll be building up your graduate CV and design portfolio.

 With creative companies often come great company perks; such as flexible working / work from home policy, and travel opportunities.
 Many graduates choose to take entry-level roles at creative companies because of the relaxed, open working environment and the collaborate feel, they tend to offer.
+Whether you're looking for graphic design jobs or graduate marketing jobs, creative companies and job roles tend to offer attractive work perks and flexible working options.

 Even if you’ve studied a Design degree, your knowledge and skill set will develop quickly in a creative role.
 Working alongside similar creatives, and staying in-tune with industry news and developments, you’ll be building up your portfolio and your knowledge base.
+For example, if you're working as a Designer within a marketing team, you'll build up your knowledge of how these two work hand-in-hand.
+Even if you'd never considered graduate marketing jobs before, working for different types of companies / with different teams can be a great way to bolster your creative skill set.

 As well as traditionally creative graduate jobs like Graphic Design, Web Design and Motion Graphics Design, there are also a number of other roles which require a very different skill set.